wbazant/markerAlignmentsPaper/paper.md

 Precision (a proportion of correctly mapping reads among the reads that map to any reference) stays between 95% and 96% throughout the range of values.
 This is concordant with `bowtie2` preserving precision over recall as seen in e.g. [@peng2015re].

 We see that mutated reads, even as they get aligned less frequently, overwhelmingly map to a correct taxonomic unit, or at least the same genus or family.

-Adding the MAPQ filter improves precision yet further, at a cost of accuracy - in the simulation, incorrectly mapping reads are more likely to do so with MAPQ below 30.
+Adding the MAPQ filter improves the precision to between 99.6% and 99.9%, at a cost of accuracy: incorrectly mapping reads are more likely to do so with MAPQ below 30 but many correctly mapping reads also have MAPQ below 30.

 ![wgsim mutation rate - the precision is high, MAPQ >=30 improves precision yet more at a large cost to recall](figures/bars.png)